Noel Bito’s Midtown Barbershop coming soon to St. Helena

 Prices will start at $35 for a haircut.

-“Some guys who go to beauty salons end up paying $45, $50 for a haircut,” said Rich Martin, a friend who’s helping Bito launch the new business.
+“Some guys who go to beauty salons end up paying $45, $50 for a haircut,” said Rich Martin, Bito's dad, who’s helping him launch the new business.
 “We decided that if we keep the price reasonable we’ll get more quantity, more people coming in.”

 In addition to the historic photos, the name Midtown Barbershop is a throwback to a time when the area around the Sulphur Creek Bridge was considered the middle of Main Street.
 These days the bridge loosely serves as the border between downtown and south St. Helena.